On the differential structure of metric measure spaces and applications

 Integrating we obtain $\int D^+f(\nabla(\varphi\circ g))\,\d\mm\geq -\int f\,\d\tilde\mu$.
 Replacing $f$ with $-f$ we conclude. \end{proof} \begin{remark}{\rm The assumption that $g$ was Lipschitz in $\Omega'$ was needed to ensure that $f\in\test\Omega$ implies $f\varphi'\circ g\in\test\Omega$, so that from assumptions one could deduce

-Yet, it would be more natural to have the chain rule to hold under the only assumption that $g\in \s^2_{int}(\Omega)\cap C(\Omega)$, because these are the minimal regularity requirements needed for the right hand side of \eqref{eq:chainlapl} to make sense.
+Yet, it would be more natural to have the chain rule to hold under the only assumption that $g\in \s^2_{\rm int}(\Omega)\cap C(\Omega)$, because these are the minimal regularity requirements needed for the right hand side of \eqref{eq:chainlapl} to make sense.

 To get the chain rule under this weaker assumption on $g$, a suitable generalization of the integration by parts rule is needed, which looks linked to the uniform convexity of $W^{1,2}(X,\sfd,\mm)$.
 See for instance the proof of Lemma \ref{le:finalmente} for the case of proper spaces such that $W^{1,2}$ is Hilbert. }\fr\end{remark} The following proposition provides a sufficient condition on $g$ which ensures that it is in the domain of the Laplacian and gives a bound on elements of $\bd g\restr\Omega$.
-Technicalities apart, it can be seen as a rewording of the statement `a non negative distribution is always a non negative measure' valid in a Euclidean context. \begin{proposition}[Laplacian existence and comparison] Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms} and assume also that $(X,\sfd)$ is proper.
-Let $\Omega\subset X$ be an open set, $g\in \s^p_{int}(\Omega)$, $p\in(1,\infty)$, and $\tilde\mu$ a locally finite Borel measure on $\Omega$.
-Assume that for any non negative $f\in\test\Omega\cap L^1(\Omega,|\tilde\mu|)$ we have
+Technicalities apart, it can be seen as a rewording of the statement `a non-negative distribution is always a non-negative measure' valid in a Euclidean context. \begin{proposition}[Laplacian existence and comparison] Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms} and assume also that $(X,\sfd)$ is proper.
+Let $\Omega\subset X$ be an open set, $g\in \s^p_{\rm int}(\Omega)$, $p\in(1,\infty)$, and $\tilde\mu$ a Radon measure on $\Omega$.
+Assume that for any non-negative $f\in\test\Omega\cap L^1(\Omega,|\tilde\mu|)$ we have